-When you leave residential rehab your journey has only just begun.
+When you leave residential rehab, your journey has only just begun.
 It can be a daunting experience, coming back to your home, your family and friends and work colleagues, especially when some of them may not even know you have had treatment for addiction.
-Relapse can happen, and it often does, but at CATCH Recovery, we aim to minimise the chance of that by offering a fully integrated aftercare package that will help ensure long-lasting recovery.
+Relapse can happen, and it often does, but at CATCH Recovery, we aim to minimise the chance of that by offering a fully integrated continuing care package that will help ensure long-lasting recovery.

 Our online aftercare course is accessible to from any location.
-Inperson therapy sessions are available to those in London and the South-East.
+In-person therapy sessions are available to those in London or can travel to London.

-The CATCH Recovery team either works remotely in different parts of the country or is based in London and together their team will oversee your outpatient journey after leaving rehab.
-CATCH Recovery offers a range of treatment packages that provide structured and seamless continuation of treatment as you leave Castle Craig and transition back to living at home.
+The CATCH Recovery team works remotely and in London and together their team will oversee your outpatient journey after leaving rehab.
+CATCH Recovery offers a range of treatment packages that provide structured and seamless continuation of treatment as you leave inpatient treatment and transition back to living at home.
 The standard and minimum continuing care treatment duration is 24 weeks, although this can be extended as you approach the end of your care.

 During your continuing care planning meeting, you can choose a higher intensity of treatment activity depending on your needs.
 Treatment consists of individual therapy, and recovery coaching, and you can also sign-up for group therapy.
 Individual therapy sessions can be opened up to include partners or family members on occasions – this can be arranged in consultation with your therapist.

 This is the standard and minimum package.
 The reason it is spread over 16 sessions across 24 weeks is that many patients like to have regular weekly sessions at first, but after a certain time, they might change those sessions to fortnightly.
 It also helps to keep the cost of the package more affordable, and spreads this support out over a longer time.
 However, there is nothing to stop you ‘topping-up’ your treatment and booking additional sessions with your therapist as you progress through your continuing care.